mycents/AngularMediatR/README.md

 &nbsp;
 &nbsp;
 ### To use
-Inject mediator service on a target component and **send** a query, command or notification.
+**Inject** mediator service on a target component and **send** a query, command or notification.

-So that's it, simple as that.
+So that's it, simple as that, have fun.